 “Is there a specific deadline or event that you need the website ready for?

 Overall, this is how the BANT sales approach boosts sales.
-Moreover, it’s like interrogating to know the information well about client’s needs and offer them the best you can.
+Moreover, it’s like interrogating to get the information about the client’s needs and offer them the best you can.
 Usually, this isn’t new in business, and there’s a higher percentage to boost sales using the BANT sales method.
-Hence, in handling a client call or meeting question this at the back of your mind ” How soon can you implement the solution?”
-Remember that some clients are not cramming but only gathering information.
-Therefore, ensure you have access to their timeframe if they call you out to close the deal.

-5 Useful questions to ask the client
+5 Useful Questions to Ask the Client

 This powerful questionnaire for the BANT sales method will answer your questions before you present the product to the client.
 So that clients wouldn’t be doubtful to accept the offer.
 Because you will be prepared to present the needs and satisfy his questions based on their needs.
-In meeting your clients don’t slack be confident because your body language comes into play.
+In meeting your clients, don’t slack be confident because your body language comes into play.
 In addition, the way you present yourself will make a difference.
-Therefore, before putting yourself in the cockpit of meeting the prospect or clients.
-From the start or before you step into the meeting room make sure you TO HAVE AN OUTCOME YOU WANT, not just giving them the data or delivering it so well.
-In fact, make an agenda and set a tone from the beginning so at the end of the symposium you have a natural conclusion of what should happen next at the end

 1. What motivates you to meet us today?